hanl00/robotics-web-app/src/manual.md

 As admin user:

-* Admins have the same permissions as a normal user would.
+* Admins have the same permissions as a normal user would
-* Admins can have access to the admin management page.
+* Admins can have access to the admin management page
 * This is where they can upload, update, delete contents such as lab exercises, lecture slides and student feedback
 * Admins have to click on the "unzip" button after uploading a lab.zip file